Peter Filopoulos - Chief Executive Officer

 Will’s tertiary qualifications include a Bachelor of Business: Marketing and a Diploma in Sports Administration.

-Karen has recently been appointed as the Executive Manager Women and Girls responsible for leading change across the whole football landscape.
+As Executive Manager of Growth & Inclusion, Karen is responsible for leading change across the whole football landscape.
 With 20 years’ experience as a sport executive, Karen has championed the inclusion investment and earned respect throughout government, sport and corporates for her vision, forethought and ability to influence and assist others to see diversity and inclusion as a business model.

 Karen understands the structures, capacity, accountabilities and complexities in sport and how diversifying your business can improve efficiency, effectiveness, growth and an understanding of the guiding principle that it is everyone’s right to participate in sport regardless of who, what or how.